galactic-src/cvport/README.md

 ## Cleanup

+- PR
   - InitKernel (Kernels.cpp): DoPlaces parameter is unreferenced, and norm parameter is always 1.0 (no effect)
   - SetupModel.cpp "Binary densi\zty file should contain %i cells." remove \z
   - SetupModel.cpp reads into P.BinFileLen to inspect a magic number in first 4 bytes of density file.
 Use a different variable.
+- InitProbs() declaration in SetupModel.h, but implementation in CovidSim.cpp
+- input-params.txt has a leftover merge conflict marker